 - the baby continues to get milk from the breast even while being supplemented: This is important because this helps increase the mother’s milk supply

 - if the lactation aid is used properly, the baby will not reject the breast.
 Breast rejection is very possible if supplements are given frequently away from the breast

 - there is much more to breastfeeding than the milk.
 Breastfeeding is a close, intimate, physical and emotional relationship between two people who usually love each other very much.

 But the lactation aid is difficult to use

-This is not really true, or rather, perhaps I should say, that this should not be true, because I know that many women have found it difficult.
+This is not really true, or rather, perhaps we should say, that this should not be true, because we do know that many women have found it difficult.
 I will return to this question later in this discussion.

 Why do so many women start giving bottles in the first few days, often on the baby’s day of birth?

 In most cases, the mothers do not want to give bottles or formula, but are under pressure from hospital staff to do so.
 Why?

 1. There is concern that the baby has low blood sugar.
 Too often blood sugars are measured for no good reason and too often supplementation is started because too many physicians/nurses don’t understand that it is normal for the baby’s blood sugar to decrease immediately after birth.
 For those babies at high risk for low blood sugar, there are options to formula.